DeliaDelAguila/Catalog/Data Analysis/Survival Analysis.md

   <img src="https://github.com/DeliaDelAguila/Catalog/blob/master/Data%20Analysis/images/survival_exponential.png" | width=115>
 </p>

- For example, the lifetime of light bulbs follows an exponential distribution with a hazard rate of 0.001 failures per hour of use, this means &lambda; = 0.001 (given h(x) = &lambda for exponential distribution).
+ For example, the lifetime of light bulbs follows an exponential distribution with a hazard rate of 0.001 failures per hour of use, this means &lambda; = 0.001 (given h(x) = &lambda; for exponential distribution).

  Then the Survival Distribution looks like